nelbr/6502/README.md

 distro should be able to compile).

 I have written a small test program that loads the famous Klaus2m5 functional tests in memory and then runs it.
-I have reached test number F0, but it then loops forever.
-Please let me know if you find the reason and wish to collaborate.
+It completes successfully in around 1s on my computer.

 The Makefile will compile and create a static library, and then it will compile and link the test program.
 In order to run it, you need to place the binary test